How does Rest Less make money

 7. Portugal

-Portugal is known for its diverse natural scenery and mild climate – from golden beaches and glistening waters of sun-drenched Algarve to the traditional black stone houses of inland villages surrounded by forests, lakes, and rivers.
+Portugal is known for its diverse natural scenery and mild climate – from the golden beaches and glistening waters of sun-drenched Algarve to the traditional black stone houses of inland villages surrounded by forests, lakes, and rivers.

 You can listen to fado music performances in the terracotta-roofed capital, Lisbon, and stroll through the pretty streets of Porto.
 And, for lovers of the great outdoors, why not drive the scenic ‘Portuguese Route 66’ to Faro, or island-hop in the Azores?